sapsapbaa/Crowpi_mq/README.md

 - How to use
     1. Download this script and put it in your crowpi
     2. Run the script follow these command

     #python mqtt_sub_dh11.py topic broker_host

     #eg.

     $python mqtt_sub_dh11.py mainsensor 69.69.69.69

-    c.
-To stop the script from running you can use CTRL+C or Press the button on pin 26 of your crowpi
+    3. To stop the script from running you can use CTRL+C or Press the button on pin 26 of your crowpi